-Step 1 Press the EPO switches connected to the dry contact cards on all UPSs one by one or press the general EPO switch.
+Step 1 Press the EPO buttons connected to the dry contact cards on all UPSs one by one or press the general EPO button.
+All UPSs enter the EPO state.

 5.5 Commissioning a Dual-Bus System

 The dual-bus system consists of one master BSC system and one slave BSC system.
 You can specify them (one UPS system cannot be set to both master and slave BSC systems) during startup, and change the settings under the guidance of maintenance engineers when needed.
 Set the master and slave BSC systems to master and slave modes respectively.